bgpspoorthi567/semantic-search-system/README.md

 ## Overview

 This project implements a **semantic search system** built on the **20 Newsgroups dataset**.
-Instead of traditional keyword matching, the system retrieves documents based on **semantic similarity** using vector embeddings.
+Instead of relying on traditional keyword-based search, the system retrieves documents based on **semantic similarity** using vector embeddings.

-The system also integrates **fuzzy clustering** and a **semantic caching layer** to improve retrieval efficiency and demonstrate real-world ML system design.
+The system also integrates **fuzzy clustering** and a **semantic caching layer** to improve search efficiency and demonstrate the design of a real-world ML system.

-The entire system is exposed through a **FastAPI service**, allowing queries to be sent through a REST API.
+The application is exposed through a **FastAPI service**, allowing users to query the system through REST endpoints.

----

-# Key Features

-• Semantic document retrieval using **vector embeddings**
-• Fast similarity search using **FAISS vector database**
-• **Fuzzy clustering** using Gaussian Mixture Model
-• **Semantic cache** that detects similar queries using cosine similarity
-• REST API service implemented using **FastAPI**

 ---